-- If you’ve applied to HQIP you should receive a confirmation email including a reference (E.g. HQIP 123).
-Please include this in all correspondence.
+If you’ve applied to HQIP you should receive a confirmation email including a reference from them(E.g. HQIP 123).

 - Please be aware when completing the HQIP DARF, that if your request covers data beyond England, such as for Scotland, Wales, Ireland and Northern Ireland, you will need to remove all reference to those within your application (DARF).
 This is due to HQIP only being data controllers for English PICU data.
 You can leave references to both English and non-English in the PICANet request form.

 - Please also pay careful attention to section 22 of the DARF, which visually depict the supporting evidence you will need to submit alongside your DARF.
 This is broken down into Applicant and Provider required documents.
 PICANet is the provider.
 PICANet’s Fair Processing Statement is available in our Committees and Policies section.

 - HQIP may contact you directly with questions about your request.
 When emailing, please Carbon Copy (CC) PICANet (email@example.com ) into correspondence relating to your request.